November 18, 2019

--I have seen some couples place a cork collector that they set out at the wedding reception to the side of the box for the corks.
+-I have seen some couples place a cork collector that they set out at the wedding reception to the side of the box for the corks from the wine bottle.
 Every year the corks keep piling up.
 Another small visual reminder.

 -You can order a box (just visit Etsy and search wedding wine box).
 But some of the best boxes I have seen have been made by family members.
 If you have a parent or relative who does woodworking, just ask them to make a box for the ceremony.
 It becomes even more meaningful.